 While being grounded in rigorous evidence-based academic research, most outreach (public lectures, training, tools, white papers, reports, etc.) will be developed with the general public in mind, and communicated in plain language for them to be able to take ownership of the tools and implement them to have a transformative impact within their communities, including in relation to policy reform.

-- Doctoral degree in law or allied field (e.g. ethics, policy, media studies) with training in law or policy.
-The preference will be for candidates with doctorates awarded in the last 5 years, but all candidates will be considered.
+- Doctoral degree in a relevant field (e.g. law, policy, ethics, social sciences, sociology).
+The preference will be for candidates with doctorates awarded in the last 5 years.

 - English or French proficiency.